aktas/aktas.github.io/_posts/2024-05-25-Heavens-Gate.md

 > The mode (32bit/64bit) in which `CS` (CodeSelector) related operations will run is specified.
 > If the value of the `CS` register is `0x23`, operations are executed in `32-bit` and in `64-bit` if the value is `0x33`.

-If a 64-bit process runs from a 32-bit process, the program will switch to the System32 subsystem and use the relevant dll files.
+If a 64-bit process runs from a 32-bit file, the program will switch to the System32 subsystem and use the relevant dll files.
 Heaven's Gate can be used when a 32-bit program needs to access 64-bit system libraries or interfaces that are not available in 32-bit mode.

 > In 64-bit windows, 64-bit system files are located in `%SystemRoot%\System32` and 32-bit system files are located in `%SystemRoot%\SysWOW64`.